Hierachical Multiscale Modeling of Positive Corona Discharges: Physical Models

 These strategies require the definition of the ionization length $l_{ion}$ in order to sample the charge density at the boundary between the ionization and drift region.
-The criterion we used to compute $l_{ion}$ will be explained in section \ref{sec: IonizationLength}.\\ The macro and the full-scale physical model will be described in details in the following sections.
+The criterion we used to compute $l_{ion}$ will be explained in Sec.~\ref{sec: IonizationLength}.\\